pagopa/issuer_integration/README.md

 ### Will be possible to enroll also tokenized payment instruments?
 Currently, there are not available the enrollment interfaces related to tokenized payment instruments.

+### Where can be found the UAT pgp public key, necessary to perform the procedure of enrollment of cards?
+The pgp key can be found in the following path: https://github.com/pagopa/issuer_integration/tree/master/ops_resources/PGP%20key